Eiliya-Zanganeh/Advanced-Sentiment-Analysis-Long-Short-Term-Memory-LSTM/README.md

-# Advanced sentiment analysis long short-term Memory (LSTM)
+# Advanced sentiment analysis long short-term Memory (LSTM) in Pytorch

 Emotion recognition project using IMDB dataset and PyTorch library.
 In this project, the neural network is trained to be able to recognize emotions in a text.